Department: Collection and Exhibitions

 - Master’s degree from an accredited college or university in museum studies, history, art history, or related field with completed coursework in collections management.

-- 2+ years of museum, or museum-related, experience with an emphasis on collections care.
+- 2+ years of museum, or museum-related, ideally experience with an emphasis on collections care.

 Physical Demands and Work Environment